The Practical Kitchen

 Notes from Recipe Testing

-I went to pastry school, how hard could a focaccia pizza it be?
+When I set out to develop my version of focaccia pizza, I thought it would be as simple as adding pizza toppings to my focaccia recipe.
+Maybe three test batches, just to figure out the topping quantities and baking time.
+I went to pastry school after all; how hard could it be?
 Very, it turns out!
 (Don't worry, I've made this recipe very easy for you.
 But it took me about 7 focaccia pizzas to get here.)

 Early in testing, the focaccia dough kept deflating under the toppings.
 Finally, I added one extra quick set of folds to strengthen the gluten structure of the dough.
 Problem solved, easy peasy!